 Awaab's Law will expand in 2026.
 In addition to damp and mould, other hazards, such as excess cold and excess heat, falls, structural collapse, fire, electrical and hygiene hazards, are expected to be included within the regulations.
 And, in 2027, the requirement's of Awaab's Law will expand to the remaining hazards as defined by the HHRS (Housing Health and Safety Rating System).

-Despite changes to regulations and timeframes specifically relating to damp and mould coming in to force in October this year, the data collated within our report suggested that resolution times are still very lengthy with some waiting as long as 82 days for damp and mould issues in the bathroom to be resolved.
+Despite changes to regulations and timeframes specifically relating to damp and mould coming in to force in October this year, the data collated within our report suggested that resolution times during 2024 were still very lengthy with some waiting as long as 82 days for damp and mould issues in the bathroom to be resolved.

 Living with mould can cause a range of health problems, particularly respiratory issues and allergic reactions.
 Inhaling mould spores can trigger sneezing, runny nose, eye irritation and even asthma attacks.
 Individuals with weakened immune systems or existing respiratory conditions are more susceptible to severe reactions.